cogilv25/GroupProject/Documentation/Agnes.md

 ## Notes
 - Useful to be able to do all days at once
 - User was initially confused about what the colours were
-- Handles are too small for certain people.
+- Handles are too small for certain people on tablets, also probably on mobile.
 - Accidental refreshing is a concern on tablet/mobile.
 - Thought process was complete after applying all days.